timeplus-io/docs/docs/functions.md

 ### table

 `table(stream)` turns the unbounded data stream as a bounded table, and query its historical data.
 For example, you may load the clickstream data from a Kafka topic into the `clicks` stream in Timeplus.
 By default, if you run `SELECT ..
-FROM clicks ..` this is a streaming query with unbounded data.
+FROM clicks ..` This is a streaming query with unbounded data.
 The query will keep sending you new results whenever it's available.
 If you only need to analyze the past data, you can put the stream into the `table` function.
 Taking a `count` as an example:

 * running `select count(*) from clicks` will show latest count every 2 seconds and never ends, until the query is cancelled by the user
 * running `select count(*) from table(clicks)` will return immediately with the row count for the historical data for this data stream.